 Why would my insurance increase after a Washington car crash?

-The logic behind this is simple — an insurer views a driver as a greater risk if he causes an accident.
+The logic behind this is simple — an insurer views a driver as a greater risk if he or she causes an accident.
 Charging that driver more means an insurance company will lose less money if there is another crash, and it reminds the driver to remain safe behind the wheel.

 How much will my insurance increase if I am at-fault for an accident in Washington?